Public Records Act

 How do I make a Public Records request?

 Requests for public records are not required to be in writing; however, the City Clerk has a form available to assist with requests so that we may respond in a timely and appropriate manner.
+You may also submit your request online.

 Whether in writing or through a verbal request please provide a clear and specific description of the information you are requesting; and if possible, identify dates, subjects, titles, or authors of the documents requested.